Tax & Wealth · Head-to-Head

 🇪🇸 Beckham Law

-Beckham stays 24% flat for 5 full years.
-Dutch ruling declines
+Beckham stays 24% flat for full 5 years.
+Dutch rate drops mid-term for 2026 new entrants

 Eligibility